 Previously, Rylee was an executive at at Snapchat for several years (starting when the company was less than a dozen people), directing content and guiding the creative evolution of Snap from a startup to multibillion-dollar public company.
 While at Snap, she directed hundreds of commercials and dozens of original shows.

 With her experience between marketing, communications strategy, & design - she's passionate about helping startups develop their identity through storytelling.

 As a proud supporter or women in film & tech, and a producer of new media like AR, VR, & new ad formats), Rylee is eager to share her knowledge.
 She’s been asked to speak at companies, conferences, and schools all over the world including Disney HQ, Facebook HQ, Promax LA, NYU, USC, Brentwood High School and Crossroads High school.

 Born and raised in the golden sunshine of Los Angeles, she’s been directing and editing movies since she was 10 years old.

 In 2019, Rylee made Los Angeles Business Journal’s Women of Influence list.

-She can officially add “inventor” to her resume as she is listed one of Snap's augmented reality official patents.
+She can officially add “inventor” to her resume as she is listed on Snap's augmented reality official patents.

 In 2018, she directed Snap's campaign for Voter Registration, which lead to over 400,000 new registered voters.